intelease/intelease-box-skill/README.md

 ```

 Deploy the serverless functions.
-After this, you will see both invocation URLs--the one that Box needs to send data to and the one that InteLease needs to send data to.

 `sls deploy -v`

+After this completes, you will see both invocation URLs--the one that Box needs to send data to and the one that InteLease needs to send data to.

 ### Set the Invocation URLs